A neural network-based approach to hybrid systems identification for control

 \section{Introduction}

-Interest in data-driven learning techniques is reshaping conventional systems modelling and controller design, with the convergence of accessible datasets and advanced machine learning methods offering a transformative opportunity \cite{annaswamy2023roadmap}.

-Within the systems-and-control community, \emph{systems identification} methods have benefited significantly from powerful tools drawn from the machine learning literature \cite{pillonetto2014kernel,breschi2016piecewise,schoukens2019nonlinear,bemporad2023piecewise}.
-In particular, \glspl{NN} \cite{Goodfellow-et-al-2016} have been used since at least the 1980s \cite{werbos1989neural} to generate data-based system model surrogates, which has sparked renewed interest in black-box modelling of functions within the state--space.
-Their flexibility, given both their universal approximation properties \cite{hornik1989multilayer} and the many \glspl{NN} architectures available, has motivated research towards the development of \gls{NN}-based techniques for (non)linear system identification adopting various neural model structures \cite{forgione2021continuous,forgione2023adaptation,forgione2020model,andersson2019deep,mavkov2020integrated,masti2021learning}.
+Within the systems-and-control community, \emph{system identification} methods have greatly benefited from powerful tools originating in the machine learning literature \cite{pillonetto2014kernel,breschi2016piecewise,bemporad2023piecewise}.
+In particular, \glspl{NN} \cite{Goodfellow-et-al-2016} have been used since the 1980s \cite{werbos1989neural} to produce data-driven system model surrogates.
+Their flexibility—stemming from their universal approximation capability \cite{hornik1989multilayer} and the wide range of available architectures—has motivated research into {NN}-based techniques for (non)linear system identification adopting various structures \cite{forgione2021continuous,forgione2023adaptation,andersson2019deep,mavkov2020integrated,masti2021learning}.

-However, with a few exceptions \cite{hoekstra2023computationally,liu1998predictive} available learning-based system identification techniques do not consider whether the models constructed will have an internal structure favourable for use within an optimal control problem.
-In fact, unless one assumes a certain simplified structure, deep \glspl{NN} are generally hard to analyze due to their nonlinear and large-scale structure \cite{hagan1997neural,Goodfellow-et-al-2016}.
+Despite a few exceptions \cite{hoekstra2023computationally,liu1998predictive}, available learning-based system identification techniques do not consider whether the resulting models possess an internal structure favourable for use within an \gls{OCP}.
+In fact, unless one assumes a certain simplified structure, deep \glspl{NN} are generally hard to analyze due to their nonlinear and large-scale structure \cite{Goodfellow-et-al-2016}.
 As an undesirable consequence, adopting the resulting system model surrogates into \glspl{OCP} may make the latter extremely hard to solve efficiently (wherever a solution is guaranteed to exist).
-In this paper we propose a \gls{NN}-based technique to identify a hybrid system representation in the form of continuous \gls{PWA} dynamics with structure tailored specifically for optimal control design.
+In this paper we propose a \gls{NN}-based technique to identify a hybrid system representation, in the form of continuous \gls{PWA} dynamics, with specific structure suitable for optimal control design.